sanam2405/SoftwareEnergyCost/README.md

 ## Summary

 Participating in **Google Summer of Code** (GSoC) for the first very first time was an exhilarating experience for me.
-I'm immensely grateful to my mentor, [Jen Person 👩](https://github.com/jenperson), for this opportunity.
-Her invaluable feedback propelled the project.
+I'm immensely grateful to my mentor, [Caterina Doglioni](https://www.hep.lu.se/staff/doglioni/), for this opportunity.
+I am thankful for her invaluable guidance, feedback and understanding during my tough times through the project.

 > Special Thanks to [**Leonid Didukh**](https://www.linkedin.com/in/ledidukh) ([@neogyk](https://github.com/neogyk)) for providing immense support and help throughout the program and [**Anirban Mukerjee**](https://www.linkedin.com/in/anirbanm1728) ([@anirbanm1728](https://github.com/anirbanm1728)) & [**Krishnaneel Dey**](https://www.linkedin.com/in/krishnaneel-dey) ([@Krishnaneel](https://github.com/Krishnaneel)) for their valuable feedback on the proposal.